 The following processes are in place throughout our organisation to embed our values and ensure compliance with our policies:

-We obtain annual confirmations from the business units and divisions with regard to compliance with Group Policies and processes.
-This was extended in January 2021 to seek the same confirmations from our Product Groups.
+We obtain annual confirmations from the business units, divisions and product groups with regard to compliance with Group Policies and processes.

 Through this process, all of our business units, product groups and divisions have confirmed:

-We have a comprehensive Ethics Programme led by the Group Director of Ethics and Corporate Responsibility.
+We have a comprehensive Ethics Programme led by the Group Director Corporate Compliance, Ethics and Corporate Responsibility.
 This includes:

-During the year we reduced our direct supplier count by 858 suppliers and continued actions to develop relationships with existing suppliers
+During the year we reduced our direct supplier count by approximately 250 suppliers and continued actions to develop relationships with existing suppliers.

 We manage risk in our supply chain in the following ways: